-There is a small proportion of people who start a business because they want to make a serious amount of money.
-Far from ‘making a fast buck’ these businesses tend to take a lot of time and require huge commitment in terms of financial investment, risk and trust in a team of individuals.
+There are people who start a business because they want to make a serious amount of money.
+Far from ‘making a fast buck’, these businesses tend to take a lot of time and require huge commitment in terms of financial investment, risk and trust in a team of individuals.
 Shows like The Apprentice and Dragons’ Den sometimes skew the impression of businesspeople because so much of these shows focus on the money-making element.

 Something important to bear in mind is the responsibility of encouraging entrepreneurship as a career choice.
 Should schools be doing more to instil enterprising traits, or perhaps universities?
 Education aside, should parents or even government organisations be responsible for inspiring and empowering young entrepreneurs?
 Should entrepreneurship be left solely to the young person themselves?
 After all, it’s their future, their career and, ultimately, their choice.

 What we do know is that if children and young adults are left to their own devices, they are most likely to follow conventions of society, especially if they don’t have an entrepreneurial role model in their family.
 Whilst we could say, “let them get on with it”, we will fail to break cycles of unemployment and the social immobility still prevalent in the UK in this way, besides not benefiting from the wealth and jobs new businesses generate.